Getting a pimple on nose can be unsightly and painful. And more than just the pimple, it leaves behind a scar which is even more displeasing.

 Scarred Pores On Nose

 Scars can also be caused by an accident, injury, disease (measles or chickenpox), improper removal of blackhead or whitehead using a wrong tool or forcefully extracting a pimple, etc. Such causes can lead to scarred pores and will require medical care.
 Scarred pores can be atrophic, hypertrophic or hyperpigmented.

 Scar Removal On Nose

 - Laser Therapy – Considered a multipurpose beauty machine, Laser can heal any type of pimple related scars.
-Laser therapy uses heat and light to gently target the upper layer of skin.
-The Laser helps to exfoliate and remove the damaged skin to reveal younger and firmer looking skin.
-Laser can be used on all types of atrophic scars and hyperpigmentation.
+Laser therapy uses heat and light to gently target the upper layer of the skin.
+The Laser helps to exfoliate and remove the damaged skin to reveal younger and firmer-looking skin.
+The laser can be used on all types of atrophic scars and hyperpigmentation.

 - Chemical Peels – Removing scars by using chemical peels is not only safe but also highly effective.
-Peels can activate and speed up skin’s natural healing process by lifting away dead skin cells.
+Peels can activate and speed up the skin’s natural healing process by lifting away dead skin cells.
 Always seek expert’s help if you wish to undergo chemical peel treatment.
-It is important to follow proper pre and post care when it comes to chemical peel.
+It is important to follow proper pre and post-care when it comes to the chemical peel.

 - Over The Counter Creams – Many substances like retinoids and benzoyl peroxide were used traditionally to get rid of pimple scars on nose.
 Though they may not be effective they can help fade the appearance of the scars slightly also clearing the surrounding skin.
 Check with your dermatologist for a specific topical cream for your pimple scar.